 Our experts share their knowledge in a range of one-day to multi-week workshops

-Workforce Development offers workshops geared toward teaching students and educators about the use or development of science gateways.
+Workforce Development offers workshops and other programs geared toward teaching students and educators about the use or development of science gateways.
 Some workshops are hosted at national conferences such as ADMI and NOBCChE and our own Gateways conference, while others are offered during the summer.

 - The Science and Engineering Applications Grid (SEAGrid) workshop: a three-day computational chemistry program for graduate students, including an opportunity to move your own research project onto the grid.
 The goal is to empower researchers to easily use scientific applications deployed across a wide range of supercomputers, campus clusters, and computing clouds.
 SEAGrid features both a powerful desktop client and go-anywhere Web application.